padzak/shop/README.md

 1. Provide country for the <Header /> component (especially in profile/layout)
 2. When using search bar, axios errors are returned.
 However, the search bar works as intended.

+### Browse
+1. Check if keys in sizeFilter/index.js are correctly provided to <Size />

 ## Cart

 ### Update